MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 -   A laptop or desktop computer (host) running Windows 10
 -   A laptop or desktop computer (target) running Windows 10
--   A network cross-over cable, or a network hub and network cables to connect the two PCs
+-   A network hub/router and network cables to connect the two PCs
 -   Access to the internet to download symbol files

 You will need the following software to be able to complete the lab.